microsoft/vcpkg/docs/maintainers/maintainer-guide.md

 For example, avoid reformatting or renaming variables in portfiles that otherwise have no reason to be modified for the issue at hand.
 However, if you need to modify the file for the primary purpose of the PR (updating the library), then obviously beneficial changes like fixing typos are appreciated!

+### Check names against other repositories

+A good service to check many at once is [Repology](https://repology.org/).
+If the library you are adding could be confused with another one, consider renaming to make it clear.

+## Portfiles

 ### Avoid deprecated helper functions

 At this time, the following helpers are deprecated: